Lobby poster from the stage play

-The recordings Mother made in Nashville with Elvis' backing band and a gospel quartet in the late 1950s were restored and re-released by Numero Group as "Fern Jones, The Glory Road."
-Reviews were enthusiastic.
+After both Ray and Fern passed away, The Joneses music was re-mastered and released by Numero Group as "Fern Jones, The Glory Road" to great reviews.
 NPR praised it.
 Oxford American called Fern a "Southern Master."
 Tom Moon included Fern in his book "1,000 Recordings To Hear Before You Die."

+I finished the book I'd started before the play and it was published in 2021.
+I'd meant to write a memoir but these people make it feel more like a novel.
 The beautiful "Ken Burns' Country Music" series for PBS reminds us of the circles within circles that make up the history of American roots music.
 I hope my book helps place The Joneses within those circles.

-To hear music from Ray and Fern, click "Media" from the menu at the top of the page.
+click "Media" from the menu at the top of the page.***